Funding4HomeCare

 Think of it as paying for a service that gets you your money immediately instead of waiting weeks or months.
 Let’s break down what you can expect, so you can see how this could work for your home care agency and get the funding you need to cover payroll and other expenses without the wait.

-Understanding Factoring Fees and Rates
+What Are Typical Factoring Fees and Rates?

 Factoring companies typically charge a fee that ranges from 1% to 5% of the total invoice value.
 So, if you have a $10,000 invoice, the fee might be anywhere from $100 to $500.
 The exact rate you get depends on a few key things: the total value of your invoices, how many you plan to factor, and most importantly, your client’s payment history and creditworthiness.